sap-tutorials/Tutorials/tutorials/sapui5-extending-button-control/sapui5-extending-button-control.md

 ---
-title: SAPUI5 extending TextField, PasswordField and Button Control with events.
+title: SAPUI5 extending TextField, PasswordField and Button Control with events
 description: Part 2 of 4.
-This Tutorial will help you learn and understand how to extend a UI5 Button Control with events.
+This tutorial will help you learn and understand how to extend a UI5 Button Control with events.
 Also how to extend a TextField and PasswordField.
 tags: [  tutorial>beginner, topic>html5 ]
 ---